TodWulff/Klipper_UserInteraction/README.md

 Other cases in which I employ this module in my daily printing workflow:

-- During an Idle Timeout event, give user ability to cancel the shutdown, to proceed, and to upload configs and then proceed, with null-input timeout to default to proceed with the shutdown.
+- During an Idle Timeout event, give user ability to cancel the shutdown, to proceed, and to upload configs and then proceed, with null-input timeout to default to proceed with the shutdown (as imaged).

 ![https://i.imgur.com/mZ7V0rl.png](https://i.imgur.com/mZ7V0rl.png)